Neotoxic-off/mms/README.md

 ### Usage
 ```
+Autotmatic mode detection
 HOMEMODE ==> mms <Source.c> <Output> <Lib_Path>
 LIBMODE  ==> mms <Lib_Path> <Lib_name>
 ```

-Homemode: Use it to generate a makefile on the root folder
+- **Homemode**: Use it to generate a makefile on the root folder
-Libmode: Use it to generate a makefile for your lib
+- **Libmode**: Use it to generate a makefile for your lib